Methods: Measuring Health

 Life expectancy

 Life expectancy at birth is an estimate of the expected number of years to be lived by a newborn based on current age-specific mortality rates.
-Life expectancy is a statistical abstraction—after all, we will have to wait a lifetime to find out how long babies born today will actually live (and some of us may not still be around!).
-Life expectancy is used as a summary indicator of health that can be compared across countries.
-In Canada in 2010, life expectancy is almost 83 years for females and 78 years for males, which places us very close to Australia and just behind Japan.
-The impact of changing social conditions on life expectancy is illustrated by the case of Russia during the 1990s: life expectancy can fall surprisingly quickly if conditions deteriorate, as shown in the Illustration box.
+Life expectancy is a statistical abstraction—after all, we will have to wait a lifetime to find out how long babies born today will actually live (and many of us will not be around to collect the data!).
+Life expectancy forms a summary indicator of health that can be compared across countries.
+In Canada in 2021, life expectancy was 84.7 years for females and 80.6 years for males, placing us close to Australia and just behind Japan.
+The remarkable impact of social conditions on life expectancy is illustrated by the case of Russia during the 1990s: life expectancy can fall surprisingly quickly if conditions deteriorate, as shown in the Illustration box.

 Life expectancy in post-Soviet Russia